webability/DOMCORE/readme.txt

 ----

-This is the build 110
+This is the build 111

 - To change the build:
   edit WADebug.lib at the beginning and change the version number change this file and add comments on new build.

 To do:
+- implement semaphores on SHM to read/write memory segments
 - more languages
 - more examples temp, lang, datasources, cache
 - patterns: observer, painter, dispatcher, pool, etc.